kdbchau/Beloniformes-Opsin/README.md

 In both cases, all cone opsin MSAs were combined into one file and aligned as translated amino acids using MUSCLE alignemnt (use any program for this - I used [AliView](https://ormbunkar.se/aliview/)), and include some outgroup species for better root determination.
 I included the zebrafish and guppy opsin reference sequences I used for round 1 mapping.

-You can also use programs like AliView to convert the aligned MSA into Phylip foramt, which is needed for MrBayes and IQtree (but IQtree can use a fasta format as well).
+You can also use programs like AliView to convert the aligned MSA into Phylip foramt, which is needed for MrBayes and IQ-TREE (but IQ-TREE can use a fasta format as well).

 ## 4.1.
 MrBayes
 To run MrBayes, a nexus file must be created.
 Templates can be found [here](https://github.com/NBISweden/MrBayes/tree/v3.2.7a/examples).